Key Takeaways

 Every vibe coding session follows a four-step loop:

 This loop happens fast.
 A feature that might take a day in traditional development can often be built in under an hour.
-The more specific your descriptions, the better the output — but even vague starting points often produce surprisingly usable results.
+The more specific your descriptions, the better the output, but even vague starting points often produce surprisingly usable results.
+Anthropic’s Building Effective Agents writeup is the standard reference for the structured patterns that turn this loop into something production-grade.
 Let's look at some vibe coding examples to make this concrete.

 Vibe Coding Examples: A Pricing Page